-- .1 Support the implementation of the Electoral Area E Parks Plan, as it is amended from time to time. - .2 Support a rich and diverse parks and trails inventory. - .3 Continue to work collaboratively with other members of the Shuswap Trails Roundtable on trail management priorities throughout Electoral Area E and elsewhere in the Shuswap. - .4 Provide parks, trails and recreational opportunities that are inclusive all people (e.g., varying ages, socio-economic groups, those with physical challenges). - .5 Ensure a strategic and planned approach to the acquisition and maintenance of parks and trails. - .6 Collaborate with other government agencies, Secwépemc Nation, non-profit organizations and community members to establish parks and trails infrastructure and connections to adjacent jurisdictions. - .7 Recognize the inter-relationship of the District of Sicamous, City of Revelstoke, North Okanagan Regional District, and Secwépemc First Nation when considering the delivery of parks, recreation and culture services rural areas. - .8 Ensure the provision of corridors suitable for non-motorized trail use including hiking, cycling, horseback riding, and cross-country skiing in a natural setting. - .9 Provide parks that enable safe access to and from the shores of Shuswap Lake, Mara Lake, Eagle River and other waterways, with opportunities for water-oriented activities. - .10 Provide parks and facilities that support recreation opportunities within communities, including organized sports and playgrounds. - .11 Acquire large natural areas as Conservation Parks in order to protect natural values and to provide opportunities for low-impact recreation opportunities such as nature appreciation and wilderness hiking.
+- .1 Support the update and implementation of a new Electoral Area E Parks Plan. - .2 Support a rich and diverse parks and trails inventory. - .3 Continue to work collaboratively with other members of the Shuswap Trails Roundtable on trail management priorities throughout Electoral Area E and elsewhere in the Shuswap. - .4 Provide parks, trails and recreational opportunities that are inclusive all people (e.g., varying ages, socio-economic groups, those with physical challenges). - .5 Ensure a strategic and planned approach to the acquisition and maintenance of parks and trails. - .6 Collaborate with other government agencies, Secwépemc Nation, non-profit organizations and community members to establish parks and trails infrastructure and connections to adjacent jurisdictions. - .7 Recognize the inter-relationship of the District of Sicamous, City of Revelstoke, North Okanagan Regional District, and Secwépemc Nation when considering the delivery of parks, recreation and culture services rural areas. - .8 Ensure the provision of corridors suitable for non-motorized trail use including hiking, cycling, horseback riding, and cross-country skiing in a natural setting.

-.12 Protect regionally unique and significant natural and cultural features in parks and present information on these features.
+- .9 Provide parks that enable safe access to and from the shores of Shuswap Lake, Mara Lake, Eagle River and other waterways, with opportunities for water-oriented activities. - .10 Provide parks and facilities that support recreation opportunities within communities, including organized sports and playgrounds. - .11 Consider the acquisition of large natural areas as conservation parks in order to protect natural values and to provide opportunities for low-impact recreation opportunities such as nature appreciation and wilderness hiking. - .12 Protect regionally unique and significant natural and cultural features in parks and present information on these features.